-Loading an XLS file enables the use of the integration button Loading an XLS file enables the use of the integration button does not perform a proper integration, but only calculates the intensity around the peaks cliced on in the top graph.
+Loading an XLS file enables the use of the integration button Int.
+0 .
+This does not perform a proper integration, but only calculates the intensity around the peaks cliced on in the top graph.
 The integration drop-down menu contains: